 How your bra can hurt you

-While the braless movement is gaining even more momentum, with some women experiencing health benefits like breathing easier and having less back pain, going sans brassiere is not right for everybody.
+While some women experience health benefits like breathing easier and having less back pain, going sans brassiere is not right for everybody.

-Lindsay Locklar, a certified nurse midwife at Aurora Medical Center in Oshkosh, Wis., shares some signs that your current relationship with your bra needs to end:
+Lindsay Locklar, a certified nurse midwife at Aurora Medical Center – Oshkosh, shares some signs that your current relationship with your bra needs to end:

 - The straps dig into your shoulders: “The straps should never bear the full weight of your breasts,” Locklar says.
 “That burden falls on the band.
 Your straps should be able to shift within an inch on either side without moving the bra itself.”
 If you have indentations and definitive marks on your shoulders after you remove your bra, your straps are too tight.